xavibenjamin/brightlycolored.org/_posts/2016-01-07-happy-and-content.md

 ---
+title: Happy And Content
+date: 2016-01-07 19:12:17 -06:00
+tags:
+- personal
+- year in review
 layout: post
-title: Happy And Content

 custom_type: post
-date: '2016-01-07 19:12:17'
-tags: [personal, year in review]
 subtitle: The title perfectly encapsulates my year.
 2015 came and went, and as usual, here's my annual year in review.
 ---

 This was by far the best year in a long time.
 Kelly and I were married on May 9.
 It was the best day of my life.